 Medellin & The Escobars

-The home of Pablo Escobar, or rather one of them, is now a museum and sits atop a hillside with a clear view of the airport, chosen strategically for Pablo to communicate and watch his airplane shipments coming and going.
+The home of Pablo Escobar, or rather one of them, is now a tiny museum and sits atop a hillside with a clear view of the airport, chosen strategically for Pablo to communicate and watch his airplane cocaine shipments coming and going.
+I'd been fascinated by the war started by Pablo Escobar back in the 80's against the Colombian government and his outrageous behavior as the world's biggest drug cartel.
+Being in Medellin, I wanted to find out more about the entire story and when I found out his home was now open to visitors, I simply had to go.

-The Uber driver had never driven anyone there, and was freaked out at the narrow, poor, easily missed, steep driveway leading up into the trees in the middle of the city.
-I volunteered to walk from the bottom and he was happy.
-At the midpoint of the driveway, at a sharp turn and gate, an old truck was coming down and I asked the driver "Casa Museo?"
-He signaled for me to get in and then turned around and drove me back up the road, through two steel gates and into a parking spot next to a small white house.
+The Uber driver had never driven anyone there, and was freaked out at the narrow, poor, easily missed, steep driveway leading up into the trees off a main street in the middle of the city.
+I volunteered to walk from the bottom and he was happy to let me.
+At the midpoint of the driveway, at a sharp right turn and gate, an old truck was coming down and I asked the driver "Casa Museo?"
+He signaled for me to get in and then turned around and drove me back up the road, through a huge steel gate, then through a second and into a parking spot next to a small white house.

-I got out and was approached by Victor, who spoke English with a very heavy accent and deep, gravelly voice.
+I got out and was approached by "Victor", who spoke English with a very heavy accent and a deep, gravelly voice.
 He had lost the use of his arm and limped badly from a stroke, but he was to be my guide.
 A few people were wandering around a red pickup and the open garage.
-Victor introduced me to Roberto Escobar, Pablo's brother, now blind and mostly deaf due to a letter bomb exploding in his hand when he was in prison, an assassination attempt by the government according to Victor.
-He was nice and welcomed me to the home.
-It was an odd feeling to be standing in the house of one of the most wanted men in recent history, myself leaning against Pablo's pickup and being told I could ask him any questions.
-Roberto said "Mi casa es su casa" and slowly walked away answering his cell phone.

-Victor paused at the enlarged FBI Most Wanted poster showing the main cartel characters, describing their demise or incarceration, pointing out those he was close with, what their jobs were and their personality traits.
+Victor paused at the enlarged FBI Most Wanted poster showing the main Escobar cartel characters, describing their demise or incarceration, pointing out those he was close with, what their jobs were and their personality traits.
+I did not ask Victor what his role was, however I'm sure it involved many things I wouldn't want to know about.

 Pablo's red Z71 pickup, modified to be bulletproof and similar to James Bond's car, capable of pushing a button to dump billowing clouds of black smoke from the rear for pursuers sat in the driveway.
 The other vehicles include the original family car from his youth, a motorcycle given to him by a rider so he could escape an ambush and an old delivery truck used for either a police kidnapping or for delivering drugs I think.

-Several bullet strikes from when he and Roberto ran through a military hit team
+Several bullet strikes from when he and his brother Roberto ran through a military hit team

 The motorcycle was used to escape an ambush.
-He rewarded the guy who gave it to him $250k and returned the moto.
+He rewarded the guy who gave it to him $250,000 and restored and returned the motorcycle to to the man.
 His family donated it to the museum recently.

 Grenade attack on his LandCruiser in the jungle

-I actually enjoyed the experience, morbidly I guess, but it was interesting to touch history so intimately, primed with memories from the 80's and 90's of the incredible violence and challenge to an entire government and nation.
+I actually enjoyed the experience, though morbidly I guess, but it was interesting to touch history so intimately, primed with my memories from the 80's and 90's of the incredible violence and challenge Pablo mounted against an entire government and nation.

 One of Pablo's desk panels - this side held $500,000